exehda-issa/technologies/README.md

 # EXEHDA-ISSA technologies
 Technologies configurations used in EXEHDA-ISSA prototype

-The intent of this repository is to share the configuration files used in the EXEHDA-ISSA scenario aming to ease the replication of the scenarios presented in the article under review.
+The intent of this repository is to share the configuration files used in the EXEHDA-ISSA prototipation.
+With the objective to ease the replication of the scenarios presented in the article under review.

-I do not claim ownership on all these configurations.
+We do not claim ownership on these configurations.
+As some of them were found on Google as is and some were fixed to address issues present due to incorrect syntax.
-Some of them were found on Google as is and some were fixed by me to address issudes like in normalization and contextualization.
+These configuration files are currently in production in our environment and are operating normally with Logstash 5.3.

-These are currently in production in my environment and are operating normally with Logstash 5.3.
+For more information or additional configuration files (Kibana Dashboards, Logstash configs or screens) can be released upon request.

-More information (kibana dashboards configurations or screens, ...) upon request.
-Doubts and suggestions: exehda.issa@gmail.com.
+If you have any doubts or suggestions, please e-mail us at: exehda.issa@gmail.com.